Pilots sleep during flight and plane has to postpone landing when passing runway

-Two pilots put passengers at risk by falling asleep during a flight, as they approached landing.
+Two pilots put passengers at risk by falling asleep during an in-flight approach to landing.
 As a result, the plane failed to descend and had to postpone the landing.
 The incident happened on Monday (15), on a flight from Sudan to Ethiopia.

 According to The Independent newspaper, the Boeing 737-800, belonging to the Ethiopian Airlines airline, was on a route from Khartoum to Addis Ababa.
 The aircraft was crossing at 11,000 meters, on autopilot, when it did not begin its descent at Addis Ababa Bole International Airport.